Plurals

 }

-Because all languages don't use the same plurals!
+Because not all languages use the same plural rules.

-For example in French, 0 is considered singular, so this could produce "0 choses" instead of "0 chose", which is bad French (except in certain conditions, because French, exceptions are everywhere).
+For example, in French, 0 is considered singular, so this could produce "0 choses" instead of "0 chose", which is incorrect in French (with some exceptions — French has many of them).

-What I describe above are "Cardinal" plurals, but they don't work with like "1st place", "2nd place", ect..
+What I described above are "cardinal" plurals, but they don’t work for cases like "1st place", "2nd place", etc.

-The English language use 4 ordinal plurals, and French 2:
+The English language uses 4 ordinal plural forms, while French uses 2:

 • one: "1st place", "21st place"